 Through the efforts of Ostomy Toronto, UOAC, and Mount Sinai Hospital, a Visitation Centre has been opened on the 14th floor of Mount Sinai Hospital, along with its Inflammatory Bowel Disease Centre.
 Certified visitors of Ostomy Toronto Chapter volunteer to man the Centre, offering information and emotional support to any persons about to have, or who have had an ostomy.
 Access is available to one of the largest assortments of literature and videos on ostomy and related surgeries in Canada.
 The chapter committed funds to not only furnish the Centre with comfortable furniture and a computer but to cover all expenses incurred, especially the cost of literature.

 World Ostomy Day on October 2nd was again supported by ConvaTec, which donated $1,000 prize money for the top three chapters for promoted the innovative WOD activities in their community.
-To honour the occasion, pins and a poster were created through the generosity of Hollister Limited and sent to all chapters.
+To honor the occasion, pins and a poster were created through the generosity of Hollister Limited and sent to all chapters.
 UOAC celebrated WOD with a ceremony in the main lobby of Mount Sinai Hospital in Toronto.
 As a WOD activity, a raffle was held with proceeds going to Friends of Ostomates Worldwide (FOW) Canada.
 Three prize- winners ($500, $200, $100) immediately donated their winnings back to FOW Canada.
 In total, FOW Canada received approximately $5,000 from ticket sales.

 Metro Halifax Chapter hosted the first Cluster Meeting since UOAC became autonomous on October 23, with 42 people attending, representing 8 chapters throughout Nova Scotia and New Brunswick.